Mathematical Marvels of Foraminifera

 There are, however, a few important limitations to consider.
 Firstly, the model is size-independent, while foraminifera are not.
 Secondly, the spherical shapes used to represent the chambers unfortunately do not come close to reflecting the extent of chamber shapes in nature: the overall shape of the specimen, which by design is dependent on the successive cumulation of chambers.
 Lastly, the model presented is limited to 2-dimensional cases, and therefore cannot entirely capture the complexity of foraminifera’s morphogenesis.

-Globigerina Bulloides: and the spiral equation
+Globigerina Bulloides: golden ratio and the spiral equation

 Planktonic foraminifera grow by the serial accretion of chambers onto their tests, which permits researchers to examine their architecture, and thereby understand the laws of growth governing their shell morphology.
 A study by Zargogiannis et al. reports the morphological variation in shape and size of the chambers of an adult individual of the species G. Bulloides, for which the shape of the cell remains constant throughout ontogeny.
 As concluded from the study, this species undergoes isometric growth: the chamber shape remains constant such that the volumes of each successive chamber follow a geometric progression.
 These spherical chambers used for the are represented in Figure 13 below.